SUSTAINABLE MARIN SCHOOLS

 Her hands-on experience with zero waste programs at her children's elementary school, combined with extensive research into best practices nationwide, led her to establish Sustainable Marin Schools.
 The organization’s mission is to support schools in cutting carbon emissions, reducing waste, building climate-resilient campuses, and preparing students to advocate for a sustainable future.
 It also empowers students to develop skills for careers in the growing green economy.

-Lisa currently partners with the Novato Unified School District, providing Zero Waste, Decarbonization, Campus Greening/Resilience, and Environmental Literacy programs in 8 schools.
+Lisa currently partners with the Novato Unified School District, providing Zero Waste, Decarbonization, Campus Greening/Resilience, and Environmental Literacy programs in nine schools.

 Picture